 New Commandment Update-March 2017

-Included in this month's Arden Focus Newsletter.
+Included in the March Arden Focus Newsletter.

 Early last year we introduced the New Commandment Men’s Ministry to Arden.
 New Commandment is an extension of the Diaconate mission to follow after the example of the Lord Jesus by helping one another in time of need.
 We focus on the needs of single mothers, widows, widowers and seniors—members who need some basic help around their homes and desire the comfort that comes from Christian brothers coming along side to help.
 New Commandment complements existing Arden ministries—Visitation, Hands-of-Faith, and the Mercy Ministry by extending the love that our Savior commanded in John 13:34-35, “Love one another just as I have loved you.”